shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/profile-service.md

 ### View a profile

 This is an example of a profile service.

+> [!NOTE]
-Note that for the sake of demonstration, this profile has an unrealistic targeting strategy.
+> For the sake of demonstration, this profile has an unrealistic targeting strategy.

 ```
 $ curl -b cookies -c cookies 'https://api.appnexus.com/profile?id=439&advertiser_id=8&member_id=123'